Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Password-less login to access favourite payment methods with a smart and clean presentation goes a long way to improve the experience and curb payment failures and curb cart abandonment.
 In the Nimbbl checkout, via Eligibility API frameworks, customers are shown their Buy Now Pay Later options, UPI apps, and even their UPI IDs without them having to do any additional steps.
 This has led to a significant reduction in the time required to complete the purchase, hence, improving conversion rates.

-5. Displaying Prices on the Product Pages
+5. Displaying pricing on the product pages

 Lack of clarity in prices is one of the major reasons for cart abandonment.
 This can be easily prevented if the prices are displayed prominently on the product pages.
 With WooCommerce, you can display a shipping calculator on the shopping cart itself and prevent such unpleasant occurrences.